YahyaOmari/reading-notes/class-01.md

 #### We can use Forms in HTML..

-- The <form> element uses the action attribute to indicate the page that the data is being sent to.
-Each of the form controls sits inside the <form>
+- The "form" element uses the action attribute to indicate the page that the data is being sent to.
+Each of the form controls sits inside the "form" element.
-element.
 Different types of form control are suited to collecting different types of data.
-The <fieldset> element is used to group related questions together.
-The <label> element indicates the purpose of each form control.
+The "fieldset" element is used to group related questions together.
+The "label" element indicates the purpose of each form control.

-- Whenever you want to collect information from visitors you will need a form, which lives inside a
+- Whenever you want to collect information from visitors you will need a form, which lives inside a "form" element.
-<form> element.

 # JavaScript